Quand

 Garland, Ella Fitzgerald, Barbara, Yves Montand, or listen to

 on the Champs Elyssées.
-Lilly Christova (originally
+Lilly (Lily) Christova (originally

 from Bulgaria) worked their in the evenings until closing time